The $55K First Hire Crisis: What Breaks at $55K per Month and the Warning Signs at $48K

 Expected outcome:

-Prevention is good.
-Ongoing surveillance is better.
-Here’s what to track weekly to ensure the hire relationship stays healthy as you scale.
+Prevention is useful, but weekly checks keep you out of the $55K crash zone.
+Here’s what to track every week so the hire relationship actually stays healthy as you scale.

 Track five metrics this week: